Bobby Berk Uses the Same Simple Hack to Clean His Fridge, Sink, and Microwave

 We may earn revenue from the products available on this page and participate in affiliate programs.

-Berk makes the most use of his harvest in the kitchen in a number of ways that have nothing to do with cooking.
 That white, mineral-water residue left behind on faucets?
-Rub it clean with half a lemon.
+Rub it with half a lemon.
 Stubborn countertop stains?
 Squeeze some juice on the surface and use the produce like a sponge.
 After a minute or two, wipe it down with a damp cloth.
-Berk even uses them to get his grimy refrigerator shelves sparkling again.
+Berk even uses the fruit to get his grimy refrigerator shelves sparkling again.
 For a brand-new-looking microwave (and for keeping harsh household cleaners away from your food), Berk also swears by putting a bowl of fresh lemon water in the zapper for three to four minutes and then watching caked-on food wipe right off.

-His other sustainable hack?
+His other sustainable trick?
 Use old socks for dusting.
-“They’re going to go into the landfill anyway,” he explained.
+“They’re going to go into the landfill anyway,” he explains.
 “So you might as well get more life out of them instead of buying something just for dusting.”
-But before kicking up all that debris, Berk recommends preparing your space with a quality air purifier like his favorite, Molekule, because one of the biggest spring cleaning nuisances is powering through a sneezing spell or struggling with congestion for the rest of the day.
-“I usually get the socks slightly damp so the dust doesn’t fly everywhere,” he said.
+But before kicking up all that debris, Berk recommends preparing your space with a quality air purifier like his favorite, Molekule, because one of the biggest spring-cleaning nuisances is powering through a sneezing spell or struggling with congestion for the rest of the day.
+“I usually get the socks slightly damp so the dust doesn’t fly everywhere,” he says.
 But the great thing about the tool is that if particles do end up blowing around, it will catch them (the larger model is able to handle rooms up to 1,000 square feet).

 If you’re ready to try Berk’s fruit-infused cleaning tips, the good news is you don’t even need a backyard to grow your own citrus supply.
-There are several dwarf species, like Meyer and Eureka trees, that can thrive indoors.
-With enough sunlight, proper drainage (terracotta pots are best), and a light breeze (try a rotating fan inside), you’ll be well on your way to a naturally clean home this spring.
+There are several dwarf species like Meyer and Eureka trees that can thrive indoors.
+With enough sunlight, proper drainage (terracotta pots are best), and a light breeze (try a rotating fan inside), you’ll be well on your way to a naturally clean home this coming season.